cdklabs/markmac/README.md

-# mdmacro
+# markmac

-> Embed program outputs in markdown
+> Markdown macros - embed program outputs in markdown

 Let's say I have a markdown file `test.md` which looks like this: